ACT: Agentic Classification Tree: Additional Qualitative Results

 In addition to its tree structure, another crucial element ensuring the interpretability of ACT lies in how relevant the generated questions are.
 For this purpose, we propose to compare these questions with the ones that domain experts would have asked, focusing on the DIAGNO dataset.
 We survey several relevant medical sources to collect a list of symptoms that are commonly used for tuberculosis diagnosis.
 These sources include websites of the World Health Organization\footnote{https://www.who.int/news-room/fact-sheets/detail/tuberculosis} and the British National Health Service\footnote{https://www.nhs.uk/conditions/tuberculosis-tb/}, and a literature review on tuberculosis diagnosis~\cite{storla2008systematic}.

 Table~\ref{qualitative-comparison-questions} shows a side-by-side comparison of the symptoms identified by ACT as positively associated with tuberculosis, and those most commonly identified in the aforementioned medical sources, differentiating the symptoms identified by both ACT and the medical sources (left column), from those that were exclusive (center and right columns).
 We see that most of the symptoms appear in common.
-Some of the differences may be explained by ambiguity between some symptoms (e.g. "severe pain" vs. Chest pain and headaches).
-Others may come from binary classification setting considered, opposing tuberculosis cases to allergy, potentially resulting in some symptoms (e.g. loss of appetite) not being represented in the dataset.
+Some of the differences may be explained by ambiguity between some symptoms (e.g. "severe pain" vs. chest pain and headaches).
+Others may come from the binary classification setting considered, opposing tuberculosis cases to allergy, potentially resulting in some symptoms (e.g. loss of appetite) not being represented in the dataset.
 Overall, this tends to show that ACT is indeed able to identify relevant symptoms to make its predictions, showcasing its utility and reliability.